evilmartians/lefthook/docs/configuration.md

 # lefthook.yml

 database:
-  piped: true # if you perfer explicit configuration
+  piped: true # Stop if one of the steps fail
   commands:
     1_create:
       run: rake db:create